cs-ankit-gupta/solution-pack-ot-asset-management/docs/usage.md

 ### Steps to be followed after installing SP:

-1. Use Playbook - **MITRE ATT&CK > Fetch Latest Data** from MITRE Connector Sample Playbook to get the Tactics, Techniques, Sub-techniques, Mitigations, Groups and Software.
+1. Use Playbook - **MITRE ATT&CK > Fetch Latest Data** of MITRE Connector Sample Playbook to get the Tactics, Techniques, Sub-techniques, Mitigations, Groups and Software.
-2. Import sample Assets by excuting Playbook **Read CSV File** over Attachment record `Asset_Record`
+2. Import sample Assets by excuting Playbook **Read CSV File** over Attachment record `OT Sample Asset`
-3. Import sample Alerts by excuting Playbook **Read CSV File** over Attachment record `Alert_Record`
+3. Import sample Alerts by excuting Playbook **Read CSV File** over Attachment record `OT Sample Alert`

-> Note: On alert creation, IOCs are enriched, and the alert is correlated with Techniques, Mitigation, and all other records for the MITRE ATT&CK Id that is present in the alert.
+> Note: On alert creation, IOCs get enriched, and the alert get correlated with Techniques, Mitigation, and all other records for the MITRE ATT&CK Id available in the alert.

 ## Simulation mode